Best Foods to Try in Hanoi, Vietnam

 14. Bò Bía Ngọt

 A cheap and light traditional dessert that was popularized many years ago.
 Bo bia ngot isn’t overly sweet or rich.
 The combo of a soft thin pancake with crunchy honeycomb, chewy coconut, and toasty black sesame seeds offers a texture unlike anything else.

 One of our Vietnamese friends told us that it reminded him of his childhood.
 Give it a try if you’re in the area near the Tran Quoc Pagoda.
+Definitely one of the more interesting Vietnamese foods to try in Hanoi.
 Just look for a man or woman on a bike with a styrofoam box that says “Bo Bia” written in red.

 Try it here: Thanh Nien Street, Tay Ho